-''' VBoxManage setextradata "Linux Guest"

-"VBoxInternal/Devices/pcnet/0/LUN#0/Config/NextServer" 10.0.2.2

-VBoxManage setextradata "Linux Guest"

-"VBoxInternal/Devices/pcnet/0/LUN#0/Config/BootFile"

-/srv/tftp/boot/MyPXEBoot.pxe '''
+''' VBoxManage modifyvm "My VM" --nattftpserver1 10.0.2.2 VBoxManage modifyvm "My VM" --nattftpfile1 /srv/tftp/boot/MyPXEBoot.pxe '''

-9.8.3 Tuning TCP/IP buffers for NAT
+9.10.3 Tuning TCP/IP buffers for NAT

 The VirtualBox NAT stack performance is often determined by its interaction with the host's TCP/IP stack and the size of several buffers (S0_RCVBUF and S0_SNDBUF).
-For certain setups users might want to adjust the buffer size for better performance.
+For certain setups users might want to adjust the buffer size for a better performance.
 This can by achieved using the following commands (values are in kilobytes and can range from 8 to 1024):